 In parts the undergrowth has completely covered the graves, and moss and lichens abound.
 In fact the cemetery seems to be its own ecosystem.
 Given the amount of rain and fertile soil the dominant colour is green.

 And there is abundant birdlife and I even saw squirrels going about their business amongst the dead.
 The cemetery has seen the Boer War, and both World Wars, and I saw graves from all three of these conflicts.
-There is even the grave of a Victoria Cross Holder, Sergeant Robert Grant, (1837-1867), who won his VC during the Indian Rebellion.
+There is even the grave of a Victoria Cross Holder, Sergeant Robert Grant VC, (1837-1867), who was awarded the Victoria Cross during the Indian Rebellion.

 A Cross of Sacrifice is situated in the West Side of the Cemetery, but I could not access it and ended up photographing it through the fence.